 Monomer substances if present at a concentration above 2% in a polymer (for polymers, monomers shall be registered);

-Substances subject to Product and Process Oriented Research and Development (PPORD) exempted from registration for 5 years; However, PPORD notification needs to be submitted.
+Substances subject to Product and Process Oriented Research and Development (PPORD) – are exempted from registration for five years.
+However, a PPORD notification must be submitted.